Minimal and Hamiltonian-minimal submanifolds in toric geometry: Introduction

 Hamiltonian minimality (H-minimality for short) for Lagrangian submanifolds is a symplectic analogue of Riemannian minimality.
 A Lagrangian embedding is called H-minimal if the variations of its volume along all Hamiltonian vector fields are zero.
 This notion was introduced in the work of Y.-G. Oh~\cite{O} in connection with the celebrated Arnold conjecture on the number of fixed points of a Hamiltonian symplectomorphism.
 A simple example of H-minimal Lagrangian submanifold is a coordinate torus [9] $S^1_{r_1}\times \dots \times S^1_{r_m} \subset {\mathbb C}^m$, where $S^1_{r_k}$ is a circle of radius $r_k > 0$ in $k$-th coordinate subspace of ${\mathbb C}^m$.
 Other examples of H-minimal Lagrangian submanifolds in ${\mathbb C}^m$ were constructed in~\cite{AC},~\cite{CU},~\cite{HR}.
 A lot of examples and current problems can be found in the survey ~\cite{MO}.

 In 2003 A.Mironov~\cite{M} suggested a universal construction of H-minimal Lagrangian embeddings $N \hookrightarrow {\mathbb C}^m$ based on intersections of real quadrics $Z$ of special type.
 The same intersections of quadrics appear in toric topology as (real) moment-angle manifolds~\cite[Section 6.1]{BP}.
 Using the methods developed by Y.Dong~\cite{D} and Hsiang-Lawson~\cite{HL} we prove minimality of embeddings $N \hookrightarrow Z$, and explain the underlying reasons for H-minimality for embeddings $N \hookrightarrow {\mathbb C}^m$.
-Also, based on the note of A.Mironov and T.Panov~\cite{MP2}, we give an explicit construction of H-minimal Lagrangian submanifolds in symplectic toric manifolds, which generalizes the result of A.Mironov.
+Also, based on the note of A.Mironov and T.Panov~\cite{MP2} where they refer to the results of Y.Dong, we give an explicit construction and independent proof of H-minimality of Lagrangian submanifolds in symplectic toric manifolds, which generalize the result of A.Mironov.

 The paper is organized as follows: after introduction we give some background material on the notions of minimality and H-minimality.
 In the third section we review the construction of symplectic toric manifolds.
-Our main results are stated in the last two sections.
+The main results are stated in the last two sections.

-The author is thankful to his advisor T.E.Panov for statement of the problem and continuous support along writing of the paper.

-\section{\bfseries Minimality and H-minimality}
+\section{Minimality and H-minimality}